rfrht/FT991A-PAT/README.md

 * IF is wide open, spanning the preselector filter range.
 With that comes also a problem: Very strong signals might spew images through the spectrum in your SDR.
 Use the RTL-SDR RX gain to counteract.

 ### Changelog: (PY2RAF)
+10/Aug/2020 - Revision Q, Lite Version
+* Better Silk-Screen Pin 1 markings for Power regulators
+* Larger footprint for 2SC5086
+* Moving 0.1µF transistor caps away from RF section
+* Lots of re-routing
+* Changing 1 nF caps to Low ESL type and 0805 footprint for better RF performance
+* Labeled a few signals in Eagle file for better understanding of signal route/path

 05/Jul/2020 - Revision P, Lite Version
 * Repositioned the SDR Out port to right above the DC block cap